PreviousView allNext

 In this post, we’ll explore how insurance for EVs compares to gas vehicles.
 Factors like repair costs, specialised parts, and advanced technology can all impact premiums.
 So, does going green mean paying more for car insurance?
 And how can Quashed help?
 Let’s take a look.

-Using data from the NZ Electric Vehicle Database and Quashed’s Market Scan (which is free to access), we compared three of the popular EVs with similar petrol and hybrid models.
+Using data from the NZ Electric Vehicle Database and Quashed’s Market Scan (which is free to access), we compared three of the most popular EVs with similar petrol and hybrid models.
 To ensure fairness, we used the same sum insured, excess, and a driver's profile—a 40-year-old from West Auckland.
 The results below are only for comprehensive car insurance only.

 Case study 1: Tesla Model Y v Subaru Forester V Toyota RAV4 Hybrid